 Add the besan mixture and cook on medium heat until the besan thickens.

 Add fresh coriander and mix well.
-Bombay chutney is ready to serve.
+Bombay Besan Chutney is ready to serve.

-The tomato and onion version tastes great with Dosa, Idli, while the potato and curd ones taste delicious when served along with hot puffed Puris.
+The tomato and onion version tastes great with Dosa, Idli, while the potato and yogurt ones taste delicious when served along with hot puffed Puris.

-Cooked besan along with tomatoes, onions, and green chilies makes anything taste better.
+Cooked besan along with tomatoes, onions, and green chilies make anything taste better.
 You can serve it in many ways,

-Serve Bombay Chutney along with South Indian Breakfast items such as Ghee Roast Dosa, Masala Dosa, Idli, Neer Dosa, etc.
+Serve this chutney along with South Indian Breakfast items such as Ghee Roast Dosa, Masala Dosa, Idli, Neer Dosa, etc.